 Expected accomplishment (b) will focus on marine and coastal ecosystems.
 These fragile ecosystems are primarily affected by upstream land-based human activities, rapid urban technological development and increasing population pressure from the coastal areas, leading to the degradation of ecosystems which provide essential ecosystem services.
 There is a lack of information, in particular on land-sea connections, and most coastal developments disregard this critical connection.
 The outputs will seek to fill the information gap and aim to support countries and relevant United Nations system partners to build capacity for identifying, assessing and mitigating key drivers of ecosystem degradation.
 The outputs will also promote the active management of human activities that pose a threat to coastal or marine biodiversity and ecosystem services in order to minimize their negative impact.
 On request from member states, support will be provided in response to specific country priorities, ranging from policy guidance tools to the training of national authorities and civil society.
 Field demonstration projects will also be used to show the value of maintaining the productivity of coastal and marine ecosystems and the ways in which their respective ecosystem services could be used for development planning.
-Building upon proven programmes, including the Regional Seas Conventions and Action Plans and the GPA, such support and projects will provide a framework for moving from a conceptual basis for the ecosystem approach to a more practical application in local, national and regional planning.
+Building upon proven programmes, including the regional seas conventions and action plans and the GPA, such support and projects will provide a framework for moving from a conceptual basis for the ecosystem approach to a more practical application in local, national and regional planning.

 Expected accomplishment (c) will focus on collaborative efforts aimed at strengthening the science-policy interface at the national, regional and global levels, and assisting countries to create the institutional, legal and policy conditions necessary to integrate goods and services into their development planning, decision-making and poverty reduction measures.
 Support will also be provided to countries using data on ecosystem services to assist them to mainstream such services in their development planning and decision-making processes.
 Upon request by member states, support will be provided for the creation of policy, legal and institutional conditions that are favourable for access and benefit-sharing, as set out in the Nagoya Protocol.
-Support will also be provided to countries in creating an enabling environment for the implementation of the biodiversity-related MEAs, with particular emphasis on the achievement of the Aichi Biodiversity Targets.
+Support will also be provided upon request for the conservation of biodiversity across landscapes or seascapes.
+In particular, support will be provided to countries in creating an enabling environment for the implementation of the biodiversity-related MEAs, with particular emphasis on the achievement of the Aichi Biodiversity Targets.